 Several GPU platforms are supported, but there are large differences in features and stability.
 On this website, you can find a brief introduction of the supported platforms and links to the respective home pages.

 The best supported GPU platform in Julia is NVIDIA CUDA, with mature and full-featured packages for both low-level kernel programming as well as working with high-level operations on arrays.
-All versions of Julia are supported, and the functionality is actively used by a variety of applications and libraries.
+All versions of Julia are supported, on Linux and Windows, and the functionality is actively used by a variety of applications and libraries.

 Experimental support exists for AMD GPUs running on the ROCm stack.
 These GPUs can again be programmed in Julia at the kernel level or using array operations, but these capabilities are under heavy development and are not ready for general consumption yet.

 Flux.jl library for machine-learning

 Yao.jl framework for quantum information research

-Many other Julia applications and libraries can be used with GPUs, too: By means of the CuArrays.jl or ROCArrays.jl packages for respectively NVIDIA and AMD, existing software that uses the Julia array interfaces can often be executed as-is on a GPU.
+Many other Julia applications and libraries can be used with GPUs, too: By means of GPU-specific array types like CuArray from CUDA.jl or ROCArray from AMDGPU.jl, existing software that uses the Julia array interfaces can often be executed as-is on a GPU.